Anushaanil/Veris-Tasks/README.md

     - Display the entire roles of organization
     - Display the entire departments of organization
     - Check if particular employee exists under a given employee's hierarchy

+## Task3

+### APIs available to use for Task 3 are:
+    - Display the combined data from Users and Address Table using foreign key